-to me acting a certain way.
-But Kim Katrin Milan’s TED talk helped me gain
+I have struggled with fears of upsetting people, which lead to me acting a certain way.
+But Kim Katrin Milan’s TED talk helped me gain clarity.
+Always be your true self.
+Even if, at first, it’s just in the little things.

 Have you heard of people pleasers?
 I’ve had a fear of ruffling feathers.
 Because of this I acted a certain way around certain people, so it could be easier.
 I wanted to make people comfortable.
 But it wasn’t easier.
 I wasn’t comfortable in my own skin.

-you are facing someone abusive because they rage.
-So you act a certain way to
+It starts with the small things, such as not playing your “weird” music.
+Then you gradually loose more and more of yourself.
+It’s unfortunate if you are facing someone abusive because they rage.
+So you act a certain way to keep the peace.

 “Don’t light yourself on fire to keep other people warm”